jackokring/selfexjs/README.md

 output (plenty left to compress), but for templating, a single dictionary entry affects multiple locations on decompression.
 And makes a casual code crypt.

+Added in a file cache server, which is simplistic.
+It does not handle file permissions.
+Thus can be used to generate cache files from code which generates them.

 TODO
 ====